August 18th, 2024

 really good, this is key. building a 'vocabulary' of tools and sticking to it will keep your velocity high. many big techs lose momentum because they dont

-By @Etheryte - about 2 months
+By @Etheryte - 3 months

 I really like the footnote that indirectly says that sometimes you just need to spin up a background thread to figure something out.
 Resonates heavily with my experience, to the point where I feel like a lot of the value my experience brings is identifying this class of problems faster.
 You stumble onto it, recognize it's the think about it passively type and move on to other things in the meanwhile.
 It would be easy to bang your head on it and get nowhere, sometimes you just need to let it sit for a bit.

-By @halfcat - about 2 months
+By @halfcat - 3 months

 Dan Abramov talks about WET (write everything twice) [1] as generally a good approach, primarily because you often don’t know the right abstraction up front, and a wrong abstraction is way worse than a copy/paste.